 Just before one of my sessions at the 2016 Jamboree, Robyn came up to me and introduced herself.
 Then she proceeded to accuse me of keeping her up all night!

-Turns out that she had attended my class the day before on the subject of finding your family history on YouTube.
+It turns out that she had attended my class the day before on the subject of finding your family history on YouTube.
 The tips and examples I shared in that lecture came from chapter 14 of my book The Genealogist’s Google Toolbox, which is devoted to YouTube.
 The session inspired her to stay up late that night and try it herself.

 It can seem so far-fetched buy medication canada legal when I first tell the audience that they might find amazing footage relating to their families on YouTube.
 But results don’t lie.